Small Business Attire for Women

 - Skirts and Dresses: The right color and material are important, but the right length is critical.
 If you sit in a chair and exposure too much thigh with your legs crossed (or uncrossed), the outfit is too short.
 If your skirt has a slit, it should be small, centered in the back, and no higher than the back of your knee.
 High slits in skirts are never appropriate.
 A slit should not impair mobility (such as walking and climbing stairs).
 If you cannot walk comfortably in a skirt, it is too small or too tight.

 - Shirts and Sweaters: The first rule is, don’t show cleavage.
 Blouses should be tailored and coordinate with the rest of your outfit.
 Fine-gauge knit shells are fine but make sure the top is not see-through or too form-fitting.

 - Bras and Panties: Undergarments should support your figure and not show through clothing.
 If your panty line shows through, that means your clothing is too tight.

 - Shoes: Closed-toed pumps in a color that compliments your outfit are best.
 Do not wear chunky heels, flat soled-shoes, stilettos, or shoes with too much height.
 It is important to wear shoes that fit well so you can walk comfortably.
 Try and select a shoe color that coordinates with the color of your purse.

-If you are uncertain about how to dress for a meeting, treat all face-to-face business contact as you would a job interview and dress appropriately—in standard business attire.
-And, if you are invited to a business social event it is acceptable to ask what the dress code is.
+If you're uncertain about how to dress for a meeting, you should treat all face-to-face business contact as you would a job interview.
+Dress appropriately, in standard business attire.
+And, if you are invited to a business social event, it is acceptable to ask what the dress code is.